crcardenas/lrn2github/README.txt

 # tell git by creating an invisible file in the git direcotyr
 # e.g. use text editor like atom to create .gitignore
 # and write line by line the files to ignore

+## create repositories on github and push with code...
+# need to recall passwords :')